ciscoheat/superforms-web/src/routes/concepts/nested-data/+page.md

 ## Arrays with primitive values

-Since you can post multiple HTML elements with the same name, you could, but **don't have to** use `dataType: 'json'` for arrays of primitive values like numbers and strings.
-Just add the input fields, all **with the same name** as the schema field, which can only be on the top level of the schema, of course.
+Since you can post multiple HTML elements with the same name, you could, but don't have to use `dataType: 'json'` for arrays of primitive values like numbers and strings.
+Just add the input fields, **all with the same name as the schema field**, which can only be at the top level of the schema, of course.
 Superforms will handle the type coercion to array automatically (just remember the name attribute):

 ```ts
 export const schema = z.object({